swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 * Be sure the GitHub user name is accurate.
 * Click on `Change permissions` and be sure `Is active` is checked.
 No other permissions should be checked unless the instructor is also an otherwise authorized user.
 * `Logging in allowed` should show next to the GitHub name in the profile.
 If it says `Allow logging in with GitHub`, click this to allow logging in.
 This must be done **after** setting permissions to active above.

+#### Admin roles

+Admin users will have rights to view and edit many other parts of the AMY database.
+Additional information is forthcoming.

+An admin user can view their profile as if they were an ordinary user on [this dashboard page](https://amy.carpentries.org/dashboard/trainee/).

 ### Other tasks